Is Endeavour Silver Corp. (EXK) a Keeper?

 B. Riley FBR gave a rating of “Buy” to EXK, setting the target price at $4.75 in the report published on July 21st of the previous year.

-Volatility was left at 5.15%, however, over the last 30 days, the volatility rate increased by 5.53%, as shares surge +14.35% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +60.82% upper at present.
+Volatility was left at 5.47%, however, over the last 30 days, the volatility rate increased by 6.36%, as shares sank -10.84% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +15.93% upper at present.

-During the last 5 trading sessions, EXK rose by +12.02%, which changed the moving average for the period of 200-days by -8.94% in comparison to the 20-day moving average, which settled at $4.93.
-In addition, Endeavour Silver Corp. saw 30.33% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, EXK fell by -20.29%, which changed the moving average for the period of 200-days by -20.00% in comparison to the 20-day moving average, which settled at $4.93.
+In addition, Endeavour Silver Corp. saw 5.21% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for EXK